WooodHead/thrifty-api/README.md

 * Lekan Adetunmbi

 ## About
 * This api is built with great consideration regarding security and measure are taken to prevent common attacks such as XSS and CSRF

+## Stack

+* TypeScript
+* Express
+* MongoDB
+* Mongoose
+* Passport
+* JWT

 ## Available Routes: